pkulchenko/ZeroBraneStudio/doc-faq.md

 The **hostname is shown** in the Output window when the debugging is started: `Debugger server started at <hostname>:<port>`.
 You can use a different hostname by setting `debugger.hostname` value in the [configuration file](doc-general-preferences.html#debugger).

+## Why is the text blurry when running on Windows 8?

+Right-click on ZeroBrane Studio icon -> `Properties` -> `Compatibility` -> `"Disable display scaling on high DPI settings"`.
+See the link in [this ticket](https://github.com/pkulchenko/ZeroBraneStudio/issues/210) for alternative solutions if this doesn't work.

 ## How to change background color in the editor?

 You can put `styles.text.bg = {240,240,240}` in `cfg/user.lua`.